 And so weeks have gone by and you finally threw out the ice cream and really made a decision to go for it, to get on stage.
 Why the hell not?
 You’ve worked hard and you want to show the world what hard work looks like.
 Once the decision is made to compete, you have a choice to do it all on your own or seek out professional assistance to make the transition from the gym to the stage easier.
 Of course, hiring a group of professionals cost money and you don’t realize how much everything costs until you are in the middle of your show prep and by then, you don’t wanna jump ship because that would be quitting and you’re not a quitter!

-Competing in any sport is expensive and this sport is no different.
+Competing in any sport is expensive and this sport is no different, of course for this you need the right equipment for example if you’re starting on tennis a beginner tennis racquets for adults and teens will be perfect for this.
 I decided to put a list together and this is not all inclusive but it will give you an idea of what to expect.

 Certified Professional Trainer – budget:$50-100/hr It’s always a plus when the trainer has worked with competitors in the past.
 They know what areas of your physique will need work based on what you’re body looks like and what category you’re competing in.
 You may not push yourself as hard as a trainer would so hiring a trainer is always a benefit.
 Some trainers are also certified to do nutrition so you get more bang for your buck when you find one that can manage both aspects of your training.
 Your eating becomes 90% of the results you want in order to get on that stage.
 Some trainers offer 30 minute sessions as well and that will cut the cost of your expense, always good to ask during the consultation.
 If you are serious about competing, start researching trainers in your area and meet with them for a consultation to see if they are a good fit for you and what you’re trying to do.
 If this is your first show, it’s always a good idea to start training at least 12-16 wks out from a show.